FhenixProtocol/fhenix-docs/docs/devdocs/Tools and Utilities/Fhenix-Remix-Plugin.md

 1. Select the contract you wish to interact with.
 2. Remove the selected contract from the list
 3. Click to encrypt a number - If the field has a defined type (inEuint8, inEuint16, or inEuint32), it will automatically encrypt it correctly.
 If the field is of a generic bytes type, you will be prompted to select the required encryption.
-4. Auto-filled "permission" type - The field detects the unique type and fills it for you based on the created permit.
+4. Autofilled "permission" type - The field detects the unique type and fills it for you based on the created permit.
-5. Auto-filled "publicKey" - If a publicKey field is detected, it will be auto-filled with the public key from the permit.
+5. Autofilled "publicKey" - If a publicKey field is detected, it will be auto-filled with the public key from the permit.

 #### Additional Tools